AdaBuenosAires/AdaBuenosAires/README.md

-- 👋 Hi, I’m @AdaBuenosAires from AdaOnTheBlock and I live in City Bell, near Buenos Aires
+- 👋 Hi, I’m @AdaBuenosAires from AdaOnTheBlock and PearSoftware
-- 🐍 I’m interested in Goland, Java, Python and Solidity for Blockchain with smart contracts related to green projects
+- 🐍 I’m interested in Goland, Java, Python and everything about permissioned blockchains for IOT related to green projects and datamarket
 - 🌱 I’m currently working on open source projects in AdaOnTheBlock
 - 💞️ I’m looking to collaborate on Hyperledger (Linux Foundation) and other blockchains to finance and implement environmental impact projects
 - 📫 How to reach me --> adaontheblock@gmail.com